 In transactions requiring the approval at the shareholders' meeting of a public corporation, the shareholders, the SVS and the stock exchange where the corporation is listed must receive, at least 15 days before the date of the meeting, notice of the shareholders' meeting with the matters to be submitted for approval.
 Such notice must also be published in a newspaper at least three times prior to the meeting.
-Any report prepared for the meeting (eg, valuation reports, directors' opinion and audited financial statements of the companies to be merged) must be available for review by the shareholders at the company's offices and posted on the company's web site.
+Any report prepared for the meeting (eg, valuation reports, directors' opinion and audited financial statements of the companies to be merged) must be available for review by the shareholders at the company's offices and posted on the company's website.

 Takeover of a public corporation by means other than a tender offer (explained below) requires the person that, directly or indirectly, intends to take control of the public corporation, to previously disclose such intention to the public in general.
 For such purposes, a written communication must be sent to the target company, to the companies that control or are controlled by the target, to the SVS and to the stock exchanges on which the target's securities are traded.
-With the same purpose, a prominent notice must be published in two nationally circulated newspapers at least 10 business days prior to the closing of the deal and posted on the web site of the person with the intention of taking control.
+With the same purpose, a prominent notice must be published in two nationally circulated newspapers and posted on the website of the person with the intention of taking control at least 10 business days prior to the closing of the deal or as soon as negotiations between the parties are formalised (for example, the execution of a memorandum of understanding (MoU)) or confidential information from the target is delivered to the buyer.

 The contents of such written communication and notice are determined by the SVS.
-Once the takeover is completed, the new controlling shareholder must, within two business days of closing the transaction, publish a notice disclosing said event in the same newspapers and send a written communication to the abovementioned persons.
+Once the takeover is completed, the new controlling shareholder must, within two business days of closing the transaction, publish a notice disclosing said event in the same newspapers and send a written communication to the above-mentioned persons.

 When the takeover is carried out through a tender offer, the bidder shall:

-- publish a prominent note in two nationally circulated newspapers the day before to the commencement of the offer; - make available to the public (and deliver to the SVS and the stock exchanges) as of the date of the notice of commencement of the tender offer and during the term of such offer, a prospectus containing all the terms and conditions; and - publish the results of the tender offer on the third day after the expiration of the term of the offer or extension thereof in the same newspapers in which it published the notice of commencement, describing the total number of shares received, the number of shares that it will acquire, the pro rata factor, if applicable, and the percentage of control it will achieve as a result of the tender offer.
+- publish a prominent note in two nationally circulated newspapers the day before to the commencement of the offer; - make available to the public (and deliver to the SVS and the stock exchanges) as of the date of the notice of commencement of the tender offer and during the term of such offer, a prospectus containing all the terms and conditions; and

+• publish the results of the tender offer on the third day after the expiration of the term of the offer or extension thereof in the same newspapers in which it published the notice of commencement, describing the total number of shares received, the number of shares that it will acquire, the pro rata factor, if applicable, and the percentage of control it will achieve as a result of the tender offer.

-In addition, each board member of the target company shall prepare and issue a written report in which they express their opinion as to the suitability of the offer to the shareholders.
+In addition, each board member of the target company shall prepare and issue a written report in which they express their opinion as to the suitability of the tender offer to the shareholders.
 Such report must indicate the relationship of each director with the controlling person of the issuer and with the offeror and if each such director has an interest in the transaction.